NavyaZaveri/jumpDB/README.md

 When a read comes in, we first look into the memtable for the corresponding k-v pair; if it doesn't exist, we look at the *closest* entry (by key) in the sparse table.
-We *jump* to the file offset of that entry and then linearly scan forwards until we find the desire key-value pair.
+We *jump* to the file offset of that entry and then linearly scan forwards until we find the desired key-value pair.
 This is only possible because the SST is sorted by key (and it's also why I named the db "JumpDB").

-Periodically, the segments are merged (also called "compaction"); this ensures a reduction in memory footprint by removing old entries and thus decreasing the number of segments.
+Periodically, the segments are merged (also called "compaction"); this ensures a reduction in memory footprint as the resulting merged segments(s) would only hold the most recent entries.

 An addition optimisation includes the use of bloom-filters to check if a key is not present in the DB.
 This saves from performing heavy disk reads for keys that haven't been inserted into the db.